jgaffuri/OriMap/docs/mapant/mapant.lu.md

 With 3 processors, this duration can be reduced to 3 times less: **110 days**.

-That's a lot but not irrealistic.
+That's a lot but not unrealistic.

 To improve this:
 - select settings that may speedup the 40' duration